docsacademy/docsacademy-gitbook-2/docs/introduction/intro.md

 With its easy-to-use interface and powerful features, GitBook is an ideal tool for technical writers and developers who need to create and manage technical documentation.

-In this chapter, we'll provide you with a step-by-step guide on how to use GitBook to create technical documentation by following these steps:
+In this document, we'll provide you with a step-by-step guide on how to use GitBook to create technical documentation by following these steps:

 1. Setting up your GitBook account